When sea meets the road – Hazardous Cargo Bulletin

 ADR’s Dangerous Goods List is available as a ‘toolkit‘ which can be integrated into customers’ software systems (alongside the IMDG Code data).

-Exis has also added an ADR module to its IMDG Code e-learning package, the online training course which was developed in collaboration with the International Maritime Organization.
+Exis has also added an ADR module to its IMDG Code e-learning package, an online training course which meets the mandatory training requirements in Chapter 1.3 of the IMDG Code.

 Students taking the IMDG Code course can now opt to include additional road transport elements covering the general provisions of ADR, additional documentation requirements, ADR carriage requirements and ADR exemptions.